mcjambi/Typescript_Quick_Start/README.md

+To launch your app: Use `npm run serve` command, or `npm start` to run index.js file in `dist` folder, `npm run serve` will watch all your file and restart if need.

-To launch your app: Use `npm run serve`, and if you made any change to your file, run `npm run dev` if you like webpack, or run `npm run def` if you prefer Typescript compile tool.
+If you made any change to your file, run `npm run dev` if you like webpack, or run `npm run def` if you prefer Typescript compile tool.

+In deverlopment time, you should open 2 windows, one run `npm run dev` and other run ` npm run serve`, one for compile and one for lauching...

 ## What are dist and src folder?

-`dist` is the folder where webpack or Typescript saving file after compile.
+`dist` is the folder where webpack or Typescript saving file after compiled.

-`src` is the folder contain all your source code
+`src` is the folder contain all your source code.

 ## Why Webpack in TypeScript Quick Start?